drbean/curriculum/pages/homepage/markdown/AcademicEditingService.md

 Let me edit your paper.
 I do a good job because of

-i) my English language skills (see my old GRE scores in my resume), ii) the care with which I express myself, and iii) my desire to understand even difficult material, and iv) my experience (I've been editing non-native-speaker English texts for 35 years).
+i) my English language skills (see my top 90-99% GRE scores in my resume), ii) the care with which I express myself, iii) my desire to understand even difficult material, and iv) my experience (I've been editing non-native-speaker English texts for 35 years).